vecisf/SU-CompBio.github.io/course.md

 record experimental setup, machine parameters?
 What happens if you have missing data, for example no clinical information, or the experiment failed for a certain sample?

+### Notes

+It's ÉV, HÓNAP and NAP (as in hungarian) for the YEAR, MONTH and DAY functions of Excel, in the hungarian version.
+One more reason not to use Excel for anything.

 ## Week 3 - 18<sup>th</sup> of September - Endre Sebestyén